 1. Run A/B tests

-You can and should use A/B tests to probe every content assumption, including topics, title lengths, the number and placing of images, word counts, and more.
+You can and should use A/B tests to probe every content assumption, including topics, title lengths, product description lengths, the number and placing of images, word counts, and more.
 “Best practices” aren’t guaranteed to succeed; sometimes the best content bucks the trends.
 A tool like Unstack can help you quickly and easily compare different versions of your content and analyze the results.

 Above, you can see how easy it is to set this all up from within the Unstack editor.
 Just toggle between Control and Variant to create different versions of the same page, and select Options to determine how each version is served up to different audiences.